ps-actions-sandbox/ActionsFundamentals/hol/01-My-first-workflow.md

 <img width="400" alt="image" src="https://user-images.githubusercontent.com/5276337/174105990-a1c204c6-fb7d-44a4-9343-6982899edb25.png">

-3. Expand `Set up job` and note the log woth line number (line numbers are links).
+3. Expand `Set up job` and note the log with the line number (line numbers are links).
 Check the information about the virtual environment and included software:

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/5276337/174106759-c2a8f933-74cf-42a4-899b-b29dc67eccd7.png">